 I’m also a Jesus-loving follower, married to my best friend, Karen.
-This year we will celebrate our 40th anniversary.
-Our four grown daughters are beautiful, wise women who are changing the world, each in her their own way.
-We embrace two sons by marriage, five grandchildren and many other chosen children and grands.
+This year (2021) we will celebrate our 40th anniversary.
+Our four grown daughters are beautiful, wise women who are changing the world, each in her own way.
+We embrace three sons by marriage, five grandchildren and many other chosen children and grands.
 I’ve been writing for decades, you should see my stack of journals!
 I’ve been blogging for five years at http://www.caminowalk2016.com.
 Follow me.

 This story emerged out of my wife’s past and my own, not as if it tells our stories, but it connects to them.
 What I’ve learned about relationships is this, a good one comes along to help heal the broken ones.
 And relationships in life are meant to be instruments of healing and joy in our lives.
 Many relationships don’t live up to this, I know.
-But then other relationships do.
+But then other relationships will.

 So, in this story you encounter a little boy whose hard relationships get healed by better ones and the Best One, Jesus.
 In many ways, this story was given to me.
 In teaching a class on gifts and talents, when I fulfilled one of the assignments, I got this picture of this little boy in a closet, rocking and saying his colors.
 Then, the opening line came to me, “Hello, my name is Phillip.”